 Common eye problems and pediatric eye conditions affect well over four million Canadians, yet many citizens are unaware they have vision problems.
 Some serious eye disorders present no obvious symptoms.
-Your ophthalmologist can detect hidden eye problems through a comprehensive exam.
+Your ophthalmologist in Calgary can detect hidden eye problems through a comprehensive exam.
 Even Canadians with perfect 20/20 vision should visit their eye doctor regularly.

 At some point in life, one in seven Canadians is expected to develop at least one of the most common eye conditions: glaucoma, retinal diseases, cataracts and macular degeneration.